ClimateMind/climatemind-backend/docs/contribute-as-a-python-dev/how-to-update-docs/documentation/how-to-change-the-developer-guide.md

 * all `.md` files should be located in `docs` folder
 * there are no invalid paths like `docs/docs/docs...` in the `SUMMARY.md` file
 * files are not duplicated
-* change that links are not pointing to `app.gitbook.com`
+* check that links in `.md` files are not pointing to `app.gitbook.com`
+* check that links in `.md` files are pointing to existing pages.

 ## Any other way